mrseanryan/csfy/README.md

 - much faster and lighter than an LLM
 - fully configurable, including the base model
 - can train on data that has multiple custom labels
+- can serve label prediction requests via an OpenAPI REST API

 Key points about the base model: